FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/compile_binary.md

 mkdir -p build && cd build
 cmake -DBUILD_STATIC=ON ..|| cat *.log

-# If vcpkg fails during dependency compilation, check the error log according to the error message.
+# If vcpkg fails during dependency compilation, check the error log according to the error message
 # For network reasons, configure the vcpkg agent as prompted above

 # If an error occurs when you execute the preceding procedure, run the following command to specify SDKROOT
 #rm -rf CMakeCache.txt && export SDKROOT=$(xcrun --sdk macosx --show-sdk-path) && CC=/usr/bin/clang CXX=/usr/bin/clang++ cmake ..

-# High performance machines can be added-j8 uses 8-core accelerated compilation
+# High-performance machines can be added -j8 using 8-core accelerated compilation
 make -j4

 # generate tgz package